Ashit-Aggarwal/Data-Science/EDA/Hotel  Booking/Readme.txt

-EDA Analysis done on Haberman Dataset.
+EDA Analysis done on Hotel Booking Dataset.
-The dataset was downloaded from https://www.kaggle.com/gilsousa/habermans-survival-data-set
+The dataset was downloaded from https://www.kaggle.com/mojtaba142/hotel-booking/download More information on Dataset can be obtained from https://www.kaggle.com/mojtaba142/hotel-booking